 Moving on after a divorce or breakup isn’t easy.
 Just ask Kate.
 Kate is a wonderful blue-eyed marketing professional just shy of 40.
 Five years ago, her then husband announced he wanted a divorce.
 Then she discovered he had been cheating with one particular woman.
-Sending her whole life into a topsy turvy.
+Sending her whole life into a topsy-turvy.
 All the plans they made to have kids and get a vacation home in Hawaii dissipated, disappeared, just like that.
 And Kate was left to move back to her hometown.

 As I’m sure you can imagine, Kate was devastated.
 But, she pulled herself together bit by bit and has now created an amazing life.
 She did some therapy to help heal the divorce.
 Made new friends.
 Reached a new level in her career.
 Even bought an amazing house.

 The only thing missing was love.
 Kate truly wants to find someone and is frustrated.
 She’s the first to admit that most of the guys she meets aren’t good enough.
-And the ones she really likes… well, they aren’t exactly single.
+And the ones she really likes.
+Well, they aren’t exactly single.
 After years of therapy and working on herself, she wonders what’s blocking her from love.

 On the recommendation of a friend, Kate recently started working with one of my expertly trained Love Mentor® Dating Coaches.
 It’s been just a few sessions now but things are already starting to shift in Kate’s dating life.
 For the first time in years, she’s beginning to feel optimistic about men and marriage.
 That’s why I was inspired to write this blog for you!

 As it’s often said, we’re the product of the five people we spend the most time with.
-So don’t spend a lot of time around women who are always complaining about men and divorce, you’re bound to absorb some of that negative energy.
+So don’t spend a lot of time around women who are always complaining about men and divorce.
+Simply put, you will absorb some of that negative energy.
 Don’t you have enough of that blackness already?
-I highly recommend finding fun friends who are happily dating or who have been through a divorce and are now happily remarried.
+I highly recommend that you find fun friends.
+Women who are happily dating or who have been through a divorce and are now happily remarried.

 Besides, divorce is incredibly common.
 There’s nothing “wrong” with you.
 So, right now, I want you to make a list of what you want most for yourself.
 What would make you beam with happiness?
 A makeover?
 Some new clothes?
 Who do you want to be?
 More generous?
 More fun?
 How can you live into that?

 Always wanted to go blonde?
 Dreamed about a trip to Africa?
 Has a marathon been on your bucket list for ages?
 Wish you could get a dog?
 Now is the time to take some action!
 Make a list.
 Commit to doing something new every month.

 Every time you find yourself comparing a guy to your ex, STOP!
 Remember, you cannot know someone in a handful of dates.

-Create a love intention.
 What do you want when it comes to a relationship?
-For example, “I have meet a loyal, fun-loving, supportive man and we are in a true partnership with extraordinary love”.
+For example, “I meet a loyal, fun-loving, supportive man and we are in a true partnership with extraordinary love”.
 You can practice a daily love affirmation right here.